SPIRAL-MED/DiagnosisArena/README.md

 <p align="center"> <img src="images/DiagnosisArena.png" style="width: 90%;" id="title-icon">       </p>

-**CaseProArena** is a comprehensive and challenging medical benchmark designed to assess the diagnostic reasoning abilities of LLMs in clinical settings.
-Through a meticulous construction pipeline, **CaseProArena** consists of 1,113 pairs of structured patient cases and corresponding diagnoses, spanning 28 medical specialties, deriving from clinical case reports published in 10 high-impact medical journals.
-The experimental results indicate that even the SOTA reasoning models perform relatively poorly on **CaseProArena**.
-Through **CaseProArena**, we aim to drive further advancements in AI’s diagnostic reasoning capabilities, enabling more effective solutions for real-world clinical diagnostic challenges.
+**DiagnosisArena** is a comprehensive and challenging medical benchmark designed to assess the diagnostic reasoning abilities of LLMs in clinical settings.
+Through a meticulous construction pipeline, **DiagnosisArena** consists of 1,113 pairs of structured patient cases and corresponding diagnoses, spanning 28 medical specialties, deriving from clinical case reports published in 10 high-impact medical journals.
+The experimental results indicate that even the SOTA reasoning models perform relatively poorly on **DiagnosisArena**.
+Through **DiagnosisArena**, we aim to drive further advancements in AI’s diagnostic reasoning capabilities, enabling more effective solutions for real-world clinical diagnostic challenges.

 ## How to use?